saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

 print(s)
 ```

 Since we are using a non-standard port, we use the <b>optional_args</b> when we instantiate the device object to specify the port number.
 Note that by default, HTTPS is used for transport.
 If for whatever reason you absolutely want to use HTTP, then you can use the following: <b>optional_args = {'transport': 'http' }</b>.
+The <b>urllib3.disable_warnings(urllib3.exceptions.InsecureRequestWarning)</b> was put in to mute the warning messages that were showing up on screen.

 When we run the script, we get the following output: